Harris Neck National Wildlife Refuge - Harris Neck National Wildlife Refuge

 1. Woody Pond

-• Visitor Tips: Visit during late spring to early summer for peak birdwatching.
-Bring binoculars and a camera for the best experience.
+• Visitor Tips: Visit late spring to early summer for best bird activity.
+Bring binoculars, camera, and insect repellent.

 2. Wildlife Drive

-• Visitor Tips: Early morning or late afternoon visits are ideal.
-Bring water and snacks for the road.
+• Visitor Tips: Best early morning or late afternoon for wildlife activity.
+Carry water and snacks, and drive slowly for animal sightings.

 3. Grassland Loop Trail

-Best Time to Visit: March to October for pleasant weather and active wildlife.
+• Best Time to Visit: March through October offers pleasant weather and active animal viewing.

 Visitor Tips: